spyrosmouchlianitis/PRevent/README.md

 Deploying PRevent involves three parts, typically completed in 5 minutes to an hour, depending on your setup and familiarity:
 1. Configure an existing secret manager or create a new one.
-2. Create a GitHub app within your GitHub organization or account.
+2. Create a GitHub app within your GitHub Organization or account.
 3. Deploy the application to a server.

 Use the latest Python version (3.9.2+ supported).